phn/pytpm/_sources/intro.txt

 .. _KPNO: http://www.noao.edu/kpno

-PyTPM provides facilities for converting astronomical coordinates between different coordinate systems.
-In addition it provides several utility functions related to date and time, calendars, string formatting and so on.
-In this document we will discuss some of the top level functionality provided by PyTPM.

 For a detailed list of functions and constants defined in PyTPM see the section on :doc:`functions`.
 For detailed information on the data structures defined in PyTPM, see the section